-In terms of the Group's framework of corporate governance, the Board has established the following standing committees: an Audit Committee; a Compensation Committee; a Nominations Committee; and a Strategic Security Committee.
-The current composition of these Committees is indicated below and in the biographical notes on Board members that may be found on pages 41 to 45.
-In addition to these four Board Committees, the Company's executive directors are members of the Senior Executive Committee ('SEC').
+In terms of the Group's framework of corporate governance, the Board has established the following standing committees: an Audit Committee; a Compensation Committee; a Governance and Sustainability Committee; a Nominations Committee and a Strategic Security Committee and.
+The current composition of these Committees is indicated below and in the biographical notes on Board members that may be found on pages 45 to 49.
+In addition to these five Board Committees, the Company's executive directors are members of the Senior Executive Committee.

-Each Board Committee has its own written Charter outlining its duties and responsibilities and a Chairman elected by the Board.
+Each Board Committee has its own written terms of reference outlining its duties and responsibilities and a Chairman elected by the Board.
 The Chairman of each Committee presents a summary of the proceedings of each Committee meeting to the Board.
 All Board Committees are entitled to invite members of senior management and external specialists to attend meetings for specific matters on an ad hoc basis.